tensorflow/runtime/documents/resnet.md

 <!-- TOC -->

-This test provides a realistic and large-sized model to benchmark the inference performance of TFRT.
-This allows us to compare TFRT performance with the current TensorFlow.
-The ResNet50 model executed in this test is same as the model used by
-[MLPerf inference benchmark](https://github.com/mlperf/inference/tree/r0.5/v0.5/classification_and_detection).
+The goal of this test is to demonstrate that the TFRT can run a large-sized ResNet50 model in inference mode (forward-pass only).
+This document describes the setup of the ResNet50 integration test and walks through the instructions to run it.
+The ResNet50 model executed in this test is same as the model used by [MLPerf inference benchmark](https://github.com/mlperf/inference/tree/r0.5/v0.5/classification_and_detection).

-This document walks through the instructions to run the test.
+The test runs ResNet50 inference on CPU for one step and checks that it generates the expected result.
+It is different from the ResNet50 inference GPU benchmark presented in the 2020 TensorFlow DevSummit.

 ## Test setup